UKHO/docs/quality-assurance/automated-api-testing.md

-# API Testing Policy Document
+# Automated API Testing Policy Document

 ## Purpose

 This document establishes the policy for testing .NET APIs.
-It delineates when to utilize `WebApplicationFactory` for integration tests and the exceptional circumstances where tests may directly target a deployed instance to verify security and safety requirements.
+It delineates when to utilize `WebApplicationFactory` for integration tests and the circumstances where tests may directly target a deployed instance to verify security and safety requirements.

 ## Scope